• Skip to primary navigation

 Do I have to use Smoked Gouda Cheese in this recipe?

 Either Cheddar cheese or Velveeta cheese will work fine in this recipe.
-Alternatively, you can omit the cheese all together.
+Alternatively, you can omit the cheese altogether.

 Can I use frozen shrimp in this recipe?

-If you’re unable to get fresh shrimp, you can use frozen shrimp.
-Make sure that the shrimp are on the large size though.
+If you cannot get fresh shrimp, you can use frozen shrimp.
+Make sure that the shrimp are on the large size, though.

 I love fried grits.
 Can I fry the grits rounds rather than putting them in the oven?